hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 (i) indicates variable-length encoding, explained in section 8.1 in [QUIC transport](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html)

-The ECT(0), ECT(1) and CE fields are in the worst case mostly encoded with 8 octets each, this however assumes that all counters are very large and that no effort is done to save overhead, see below for possible ways to reduce the overhead.
+The ECT(0), ECT(1) and CE counters are in the worst case encoded with 8 octets each, this however assumes that all counters have very large values and that no effort is done to save overhead, see below for possible ways to reduce the overhead.

 ## Reduction of overhead
 It is possible to reduce the overhead of the ECN counters.
 The following observations can be made
-1. The ECT(0) and ECT(1) counters are only used to monitor that ECN bleaching does not occur along the transmission path, thus it is enough to just see that the counters change.
-Therefore it is sufficient to only use 1 byte variable-length integers.
+1. The ECT(0) and ECT(1) counters are only used to monitor that ECN bleaching does not occur along the transmission path, thus it is sufficient to just see that the counters change.
+Therefore it is enough to only use 1 byte variable-length integers.
 Full integer values should however be reported for ECT(0) and ECT(1) at CONNECTION_CLOSE for monitoring purposes.
 2. The CE counter does only need to be encoded with 2 bytes of the value wraps around the 6 bits that the one byte varaible-length integer can host.
 Encoding with 4 or 8 bytes should not be necessary as the congestion control is only designed to operate on the delta increase.
 Full integer values should however be reported for CE at CONNECTION_CLOSE for monitoring purposes.

 ## Handling of lost ACKs